codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just broke my guitar.
-It's okay, I won't fret
+Why did Dracula lie in the wrong coffin?
+He made a grave mistake.

 ## Daily Trivia

-Which of the following physical typologies are used with Ethernet Networks?
+Which of these people was NOT a founder of Apple Inc?
- 1. Ring
+ 1. Jonathan Ive
- 2. Star
+ 2. Steve Wozniak
- 3. Hex
+ 3. Ronald Wayne
- 4. Mesh
+ 4. Steve Jobs

 <details>
   <summary>Answer</summary>
-  Star
+  Jonathan Ive
 </details>